horizontalsystems/Bitcoin-Explained-Guide/README.md

 ## 4. Storing Bitcoin Safely

-Bitcoins are usually stored in Bitcoin wallets which can be installed as a mobile app, a desktop program, a website or even a small hardware gadget.
+Bitcoins are generally stored in cryptocurrency wallets which come in many different forms.
+A wallet can come in a form of a mobile app, a desktop program, a website or even a small hardware gadget.

-Regardless of the wallet type there is just one crucial point you should look for when choosing a wallet.
-That is whether the wallet lets you fully control the funds the wallet holds or not.
+Regardless of the wallet type and what's being said on the wallet website there is just **one crucial point** you should understand.
+That is basically whether the wallet lets you (the owner of the funds) exclusively control the cryptocurrency wallet holds.
+That is the main security criteria you should look for when choosing a wallet for your Bitcoins.

+Taking the ownership aspect into account cryptocurrency wallets can be categorized as:

+1. Wallets that give user exclusive and unlimited control over user's crypto funds.
+The company providing the wallet does not have any control over the assets user holds.
+The user is the only one who can access and control the funds.
+Such wallets are usually called as Non-Custodial wallet.
+Generally, this type of wallets also enable users to easily switch between wallets made by different parties without issues.
+These type of wallets are generally preferred by cryptocurrency enthusiasts.

+2. Wallets that don't give user exclusive control over the funds.
+The wallet user may think as though s/he is the only one with access but in reality it's not the case.
+The wallet provider may easily block user from accessing/spending the wallet funds.
+It's not uncommon for such wallet providers to get hacked and have users' funds stolen as a result.
+As you will see below, that's a fairly common occurrence in cryptocurrency space.
+These wallets are called as Custodial wallets and most of the wallets out there are of that type.
+Better to avoid those.

+3. Then there are hybrid wallets where neither a wallet user nor the wallet provider has full control over the funds.
+Essentially, the way these wallets are programmed is that any action requires authorization from both parties.
+This works well against hacking attempts on the architecture of wallet provider but still keeps the door open for the wallet provider to freeze user funds for "whatever" reason.

+// custodial vs non-custodial wallets

+In conclusion, Non-Custodial wallets are generally considered safer and preferred over the Custodial or hybrid wallet types because they give user exclusive control over cryptocurrencies on balance.

 **Understanding the "Private Key"**